Distance line: Spool types

 Safety spools are used in emergencies such as line breaks, searches for a lost guide line or lost diver.
 They generally carry about 150 ft of line, and one should be carried by each diver.
 They are not intended for use under an overhead except in an emergency.

 DSMB spools are used to deploy inflatable surface marker buoys from depth.
 They have negative buoyancy and enough line to reach the surface from the planned deployment depth, and are often made of injection moulded plastic and sold as a set with the DSMB.
+Larger versions which can carry more line and are suitable for use from deeper depths are more likely to be machined from aluminium and are both more ergonomically shaped and more expensive.

 Ratchet reels

-General purpose reels used by open water divers usually feature a ratchet mechanism which allows rapid deployment of DSMBs, and secure recovery of line. using the ratchet to prevent unintended unrolling during ascent, but allowing deployed length to be increased rapidly by releasing the ratchet, which is usually operated by a thumb lever or finger trigger.
+General purpose reels used by open water divers usually feature a ratchet mechanism which allows rapid deployment of DSMBs, and secure recovery of line, using the spring-loaded ratchet to prevent unintended unrolling during ascent, but allowing deployed length to be increased rapidly under tension by disengaging the pawl, which is usually operated by a thumb lever or finger trigger.
+Ratchet reels are occasionally fitted with a drag mechanism to allow controlled line tension when laying guide line, and a ratchet release retainer, but these features add complexity and cost and potential failure points, and are not needed for open water use.